eCook Meal

 FAB FILLING

 Place a pot over medium-high heat with a drizzle of oil.
-When hot, fry the sliced Leeks and diced carrots until soft, 4-5 minutes (shifting occasionally).
+When hot, fry the sliced leeks and diced carrots until soft, 4-5 minutes (shifting occasionally).
 Add the Ostrich pieces, the sliced mushrooms, and the NOMU rub.
 Fry until fragrant, 2-3 minutes (shifting occasionally).
 Add 2 tbsp of the remaining flour and the wine.
 Mix until the flour is incorporated.
 Add the beef stock and 200ml of boiling water.
 Simmer, uncovered until the ostrich is soft and the sauce has reduced, 3-4 minutes.
 If the meat is not soft, add an extra splash of water and continue simmering until soft.
 In the final minute, mix through the peas.
 Season to taste.

 GOLDEN PASTRY